josephpotenza/PizzaOrdering/README.md

 # PizzaOrdering

-This is a pizza ordering system.
+This is a pizza ordering system for CSC 430.